Adrian-Antonio-del-Campo-Morales/SIDE-NEED/README.md

 For the diagnosis suggestion process, this projects uses  [CLIPS.](http://clipsrules.sourceforge.net/)

-If you are using the CLIPSJNI on Mac OS X, then the native CLIPS library is already contained in the top level CLIPSJNI directory.

 On Windows, it is necessary to verify that the correct DLL is installed.

+If you have never used CLIPSJNI before then you should copy the CLIPSJNI.dll file on one of the following paths: “C:\Windows” or “C:\Windows\System32”.

 By default, the DLL for 64-bit Windows is used as the CLIPSJNI.dll file in the top level of the CLIPSJNI directory.
 If running CLIPSJNI with 32-bit Windows, delete the existing CLIPSJNI.dll file, then make a copy of the CLIPSJNI32.dll file and rename it to CLIPSJNI.dll.

+If you are using the CLIPSJNI on Mac OS X, then the native CLIPS library is already contained in the top level CLIPSJNI directory.

 On other systems, you must created a native library using the source files contained in the library-src directory before you can utilize the CLIPSJNI.

+WARNING: Some antivirus may run a quick analysis ore even block the execution.
+Consider disabling them if this happens.

 The CLIPSJNI jar file is also contained in the top level CLIPSJNI directory.
 The source files used to create the jar file are contained in the java-src directory.